22 weeks pregnant: Pregnancy tips and nutrition

 Get up, walk and stretch your legs if you’ve been sitting still for a while

-These slow-burning carbohydrates are great for controlling those sugar cravings, and will help you feel fuller for longer.
-They’re also a great source of energy, which is essential for you and your not-so-little one.
+Slow-burning carbohydrates like wholegrains in high fibre foods are great for controlling your pregnancy sugar cravings and will help you feel fuller for longer.
+They’re also an excellent source of energy, which is handy when you’re growing an entire little person in your tummy!

 If you’ve been advised to control your weight, keep an eye on portion sizes and avoid using lots of fat or buttery sauces.
 It’s worth thinking about wholegrain options too as these are healthier for you and baby.